baldcypress

 Dawn Redwood

-A fellow deciduous conifer, but its needles are arranged in opposite pairs rather than the alternate arrangement seen on baldcypress.
+A fellow deciduous conifer, but its needles and branches grow in an opposite (paired) arrangement rather than the alternate (staggered) arrangement of the baldcypress.

 Frequently Asked Questions